RaoOfPhysics/studyGroupJupyter/README.md

 Download the default Python 3 installer.
 Use all of the defaults for installation.

 ## Python packages
+We will need a few python packages:

+* jupyter
+* matplotlib
+* numpy
+* scipy
+* ipythonblocks

-We will use two python packages which are not part of anaconda by default.
-To install them run the following commands in a new
+Most of these are are part of anaconda by default.
+To install the others run the following commands in a new
 terminal:
 ```bash
 conda install scipy numpy matplotlib